Research show that, across the world, at-risk youth cannot achieve their full potential

 They transform old habits of getting their needs met into positive ways of meeting their needs through NVC, collaborative practices and creating stronger relationships

 •to create bridges of communication between youth and communities: the students create a new culture of Peace, Hope and respect which emanates through the schools' participants.

 •to enhance community/civic engagement through creative activities: the students become actors and authors of positive change by proposing/implementing projects that improve the quality of life in the school community and beyond.

-•Increases self-efficacy through leadership, skill development and mindmapping leading to project planning and implementation.
+• leading to improvement of soft and leadership skills and urban installations that benefit the whole community: It increases self-efficacy through leadership, skill development and mindmapping leading to project planning and implementation.

 Objectives: Allow the students to create a safe space where they can discover and express that they have more potential, aspirations and resources than they sometimes think.

 Objectives: develop an understanding that living systems are made up of interconnected relationships, in which each partner affects and often needs the other.
 By addressing emotional intelligence and nonviolent Communication, this lesson will highlight the needs behind our emotions and strategies to address these needs.